W. Carl Ketcherside: Incendiary Musical Instruments

 "Before the establishment of the kingdom under Saul, it was the women who, as in every young civilization, played a major part in the performance of music.
 Such figures as Miriam, Deborah, Jephthah's daughter, and the women hailing the young hero David have become almost archetypes of female musicians.
 "Characteristic of all these cases is the familiar picture of a female chorus, dancing and singing, accompanied by frenzied drum-beating.

-severe rule of Islam could wholly suppress this age-old practice."
+"even the severe rule of Islam could wholly suppress this age-old practice."
 (Int Dict of the Bible, Music, p.
 457).

 Isaiah 3:4 And I will give children to be their princes, and babes shall rule over them.